-You’ve crafted a masterful personal statement, you’ve chosen your favorite 15 activities*, you’ve meticulously entered every class you’ve ever taken — verbatim**, and you’ve finally hit that blue “submit” button on your AMCAS application.
+Since dominating the MCAT, everything has gone smoothly in your medical admissions journey: You’ve crafted a masterful personal statement, chosen your favorite 15 activities, meticulously entered every class you’ve ever taken, and finally hit the “submit” button on your AMCAS application.

-But now it’s time to turn your attention to that growing pile of letters: not acceptances (just yet!), but secondaries.
-These school-specific applications feature a host of essays — and they’re the next step on the path to medical school.
+Now it’s time to turn your attention to that growing pile of emails—no, not acceptances (just yet!), but secondary applications.
+These school-specific applications feature a host of essays comprising the next step on the path to medical school.
 As part of our continuing series on holistic review in admissions, let’s look at a few FAQs about secondaries.

 What are secondary applications?

-Unlike your AMCAS application, which is identical between all the schools you’re applying to, secondary applications are administered by each school directly.
-As such, they are focused towards the interests of that school.
-Secondary applications run the gamut in terms of length and involvement: some are only a handful of yes-or-no questions, while others require up to four full-length essays.
-The “average” secondary application (if there really is such a thing) has one to two short essays, and asks for a bit of additional biographical or academic data.
+Secondary applications run the gamut in terms of length and involvement: Some are only a handful of yes-or-no questions, while others require up to four full-length essays.
+On the more annoying side of things, some secondary applications can involve 20 short answer questions and ask you to re-enter every class you’d taken that met the prerequisite criteria.
+However, the “average” secondary application (if there really is such a thing) has one to two short essays and asks for a bit of additional biographical or academic data.

-Will I get a secondary application from every school to which I apply?
+Will I get a secondary from every school I apply to?

 How much do secondary applications cost?

-This also varies school to school, but secondary applications are about $100 on average.
+This also varies from school to school, but secondary applications are about $100 apiece on average.
+The cheapest will run you about $30, whereas the most expensive can be $250.
 If you have not checked it out yet, make sure to query AAMC’s Fee Assistance Program (FAP).
 They can help reduce the cost of applications.

 What are common questions on secondary applications?